Professionalism in the Workplace

 If texting is allowed:

-Be sure to use professional language as well as proper grammar and spelling.
+- Keep it professional - Be sure to use professional language as well as proper grammar and spelling.
 Do not abbreviate words or use slang words.

-If you are having a conversation with someone, do not check your phone or text someone else.
+- Face to face first - If you are having a conversation with someone, do not check your phone or text someone else.
 Focus on your present conversation.
 Be respectful by giving them your full attention.

-If your job requires lunch or dinner meetings, silence your phone.
+- Lunch and dinner meeting - If your job requires lunch or dinner meetings, silence your phone.
 Do not check it or use it to text or email.
 Give your full attention to the client.